ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 {{< /hint >}}

 ## onHoldersCreated
-In case you need to process `ViewHolder` after its automatic creation regardless of `position`.
+In case you need to make some fixed processing of  `ViewHolder` after its automatic creation regardless of `position`.
 {{< codeImg recyclerview_onHoldersCreated.png >}}

 Here is allowed to set `Listeners` on `view` with `adapterPosition` to get `data`, which is, however, unclear.
 Just